determined-ai/determined/docs/setup-cluster/deploy-cluster/slurm/slurm-requirements.rst

    Repeat the above steps to set the ``resources_available.accel_type`` value for every node containing GPU.
-Once the ``resources_available.accel_type`` value is set for all the necessary nodes, admins can verify the Accelerator field on the Cluster tab of the Web UI.
+Once the ``resources_available.accel_type`` value is set for all the necessary nodes, admins can verify the Accelerator field on the Cluster pane of the WebUI.

 -  Ensure homogeneous PBS queues.